‘General Hospital’ Spoilers: Kirsten Storms’ Exit, Nick Stabile Back In GH?

-General Hospital spoilers have been clear on one thing –there is going to be a trip to the Cassadine Island and it is going to lead to more discoveries.
+General Hospital spoilers have been clear on one thing – there is going to be a trip to the Cassadine Island and it is going to lead to more discoveries.
 There have been numerous hints pointing out to Nikolas Cassadine’s return.
 Based on the latest rumors, Tyler Christopher has no plans of coming back to the ABC soap but Nick Stabile might reprise the role.

 Jake Webber (Hudson West) is acting unusual and this will push Liz and Franco to travel to Cassadine Island.
 Helena Cassadine’s curse on Sam Morgan (Kelly Monaco) is also another loose end that they need to resolve in upcoming episodes of General Hospital.
 As of date, there is no confirmation on Nick Stabile’s return to the soap opera although spoilers hinting his return to GH have been around since 2016.
 Rumors suggest Nikolas is alive and well thanks to the help of Valentin.